 (Healthline)

-One of the key benefits of B-complex vitamins is the production of testosterone hormones in both males and females (especially males).
+One of the critical benefits of B-complex vitamins is the production of testosterone hormones in both males and females (especially males).

 Extensive research on B-complex consumption has shown the importance of all B vitamins in testosterone production, especially B-6, B-3, and B-12.